-- (a) The Local Government Surplus Funds Trust Fund, or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act of 1969, as provided in s.
-163.01. - (b) Securities and Exchange Commission registered money market funds with the highest credit quality rating from a nationally recognized rating agency. - (c) Interest-bearing time deposits or savings accounts in qualified public depositories, as defined in s.
-280.02. - (d) Direct obligations of the U.S. Treasury.
+- a) The Local Government Surplus Funds Trust Fund, or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act of 1969, as provided in s.
+163.01. - b) Securities and Exchange Commission registered money market funds with the highest credit quality rating from a nationally recognized rating agency. - c) Interest-bearing time deposits or savings accounts in qualified public depositories, as defined in s.
+280.02. - d) Direct obligations of the U.S. Treasury.

-The Clerk invests in the FLGIT, a public entity investment trust organized under the laws of the State of Florida.
-At September 30, 2021, the FLGIT portfolio included certain corporate securities.
-These securities amounted to 10.63% of the FLGIT Day to Day Fund portfolio and 36.54% of the Short-Term Bond Fund portfolio.
+The Clerk invests in the FLGIT, a public entity investment trust organized under the laws of the state of Florida.
+At September 30, 2022, the FLGIT portfolio included certain corporate securities.
+These securities amounted to 23.9% of the FLGIT Day to Day Fund portfolio and 45.3% of the Short-Term Bond Fund portfolio.
 The corporate securities are rated by Standard & Poor's as "BBB+" or higher and the mortgage-backed securities are rated "AA+".
-FLGIT reports all share information at Net Asset Value ("NAV"), which reflects fair value accounting.
+FLGIT reports its Day to Day Fund at amortized cost and its Short-Term Bond Fund at net asset value ("NAV"), which reflects estimates of fair value of securities.
 The fair value of the cash positions of the Clerk in this external investment pool is the same as the value of the pool shares held by the Clerk.
 There are no restrictions or terms and conditions on the Clerk in redeeming the investment.
 Shares are marked to market on a daily basis.
 There is no regulatory oversight of the external investment pool.
 The Clerk has no unfunded commitments that are related to this investment.
-The pool's Day to Day Fund has a current Standard & Poor's rating of "AAAm" and a volatility rating of "S1", and the Short-Term Bond Fund has a current Standard & Poor's rating of "AAAf" and a volatility rating of "S1".
+The pool's Day to Day Fund has a current Standard & Poor's rating of "AAAm" and a volatility rating of "S1".
 Standard & Poor's monitors the fund on a monthly basis.